How to Pick Extracurricular Activities in College

 Clubs aren’t the only extracurricular activities in college that are worth trying.
 Internships and volunteer programs are other options that are highly regarded by employers as well as being a lot of fun.

 Volunteering is another safe bet as far as extracurricular activities in college go.
 What future employer wouldn’t like to see that you’re selfless, hardworking and concerned with the well-being of your community?
+Plus, you might just find a passion for a certain cause or issue that could lead to a job or even career.

 4. Narrow Down Your Choices.